volumio/shairport-sync/BUILD.md

 Note: Shairport Sync will run indefinitely -- use Control-C it to stop it.

 ## 5. Enable and Start Service
+If your system has a Graphical User Interface (GUI) it probably uses PulseAudio or PipeWire for audio services.
+If that is the case, please review [Working with PulseAudio or PipeWire](https://github.com/mikebrady/shairport-sync/blob/master/ADVANCED%20TOPICS/PulseAudioAndPipeWire.md).
-Once you are happy that Shairport Sync runs from the command line, you should Control-C out of it and enable and start the `shairport-sync` service.
+Otherwise, once you are happy that Shairport Sync runs from the command line, you should enable and start the `shairport-sync` service.
 This will launch Shairport Sync automatically as a background "daemon" service when the system powers up:

 ### Linux
 ```